ConnerAiken/Interview-Questions/README.md

 ## General/Psuedocode

+- What would a linked list class look like?

+- What would a binary search tree class look like?

+- Provide an example of traversing through a BST while printing the current nodes value.
+No specific order.

+- Given a linked list, how would you access it at nth index?

 - Given an array of values which correspond to a bar graph, calculate if the bar graph could hold water if poured in the middle of the graph and if so how much?

 [Visual Example](http://i.imgur.com/T9ETo7j.jpg)